7 Quotes From Free to Focus by Michael Hyatt

 Purchase Free to Focus here.

-Joshua Breland leads a communications team in Indianapolis and has learned diverse leadership lessons as a combat arms soldier, entrepreneur, and dad to three girls.
+Joshua Breland is the VP, Growth at Anedot and has learned diverse leadership lessons as a combat arms soldier, entrepreneur, and dad to three girls.

 Podcast coming soon.